 The Goliath Gold Project ("Goliath") is located in the Kenora Mining Division in northwestern Ontario, about 20 kilometres east of the City of Dryden and 325 kilometres northwest of the port city Thunder Bay, Ontario, Canada.
-Goliath, which is within the Goliath Gold Complex, consists of approximately 7,601 hectares (approximately 76 km2) and covers portions of Hartman and Zealand townships.
-Goliath is comprised of two historic properties, now consolidated under the common name "Goliath Gold Project", which consists of: the larger Thunder Lake Property, purchased from Teck Resources and Corona Gold Corp., and the Goliath Property, transferred to the Company from Laramide Resources Ltd. Goliath has been expanded from its original size through the staking of mining claims, land purchases and option agreements.
+Goliath, which is within the Goliath Gold Complex, consists of approximately 7,601 hectares (approximately 76 km) and covers portions of Hartman and Zealand townships.
+Goliath is comprised of two historic properties, now consolidated under the common name "Goliath Gold Corp., and the Goliath Property, transferred to the Company from Laramide Resources Ltd. Goliath has been expanded from its original size through the staking of mining claims, land purchases and option agreements.
 The Project is held 100% by the Company, subject to certain underlying royalties and payment obligations on certain patented land parcels, totalling approximately \$0.1 million per year.
-Recently, the Company has staked claims that connect to the Goldlund property to form one contiguous land package.
+The Company has staked claims that connect to the Goldlund property to form one contiguous land package.